Multi-fidelity graph-based neural networks architectures to learn Navier-Stokes solutions on non-parametrized 2D domains: Discussion and Conclusion

 We have identified some limitations of our approach that can be addressed in future work.
-Concerning the loss function, boundary conditions could be imposed in a weak form rather than being hardly enforced, allowing also the surrounding region to better adapt.
+Concerning the loss function, boundary conditions could be imposed in a weak form rather than being hardly enforced.
 In addition, the current loss function includes multiple terms, and the choice of their weights can be further improved.
 In this respect, approaches based on the conjugate kernel \cite{howard2024conjugate} could provide a way to dynamically adapt the relative importance of each term during training.
-It could be interesting to investigate whether first focusing the training on the Stokes network, to obtain a cleaner low-fidelity approximation, can lead to improved global performance.\\ By looking at the error maps over the geometries, we have identified regions that present larger errors.
-Geometries with high curvature or strong restrictions show, on average, higher errors than domains with more straight branches.
+It could be interesting to investigate whether first focusing the training on the Stokes network, to obtain a cleaner low-fidelity approximation, can lead to improved global performance.\\ By looking at the error maps over the different geometries, we have identified regions that present larger errors.
+Geometries with high curvature or strong restrictions show, on average, higher errors than domains with straighter branches.
 The velocity is well predicted along the centerline, whereas larger errors appear just off the centerline.
 This is reasonable, as we provide more reliable information right on the centerline, thanks to the 1D Stokes approximation.
 Moreover, when there is an immediate restriction or a new branch, the velocity exhibits high gradients with small \emph{jets} that are difficult to capture.
-Pressure is not well predicted in \emph{impact regions}, either at bifurcation points or in high-curvature turns.\\ All of these observations are reasonable from a fluid dynamics point of view, as these are regions where the solution presents high gradients and complex patterns.
-We can further guide the network using this physical insight by better encoding these regions.
-For instance, we could impose larger attention at bifurcation or \emph{impact regions}; better encode the geometrical features of the geometry starting from the centerline curvature or by encoding the entire point cloud with an autoencoder-like shape model.
-One could also introduce additional states in the Mamba architecture that focus only on specific regions of the domain and then combine them with the global state to exchange the captured information.
-All of these are directions in which physical knowledge can be more deeply integrated into the learning process.
+Pressure prediction can be improved in \emph{impact regions}, either at bifurcation points or in high-curvature turns.\\ These observations are consistent from a fluid dynamics point of view, as these are regions where the solution presents high gradients and complex patterns.
+We can further guide the network relying on this physical insight to better encode these regions.
+For instance, we could impose larger attention at bifurcation or \emph{impact regions}; better encode the geometrical features of the geometry starting from the centerline curvature, or encode the entire point cloud with an autoencoder-like shape model.
+One could also introduce additional states in the Mamba architecture that focus only on specific regions of the domain and then combine them with the global state to exchange the captured information.\\ All of these directions directly support the main motivation of this work, which is to incorporate physical principles into the learning process to better constrain it and allow better generalization capabilities.
+This framework can be readily applied to other physical applications modeled by PDEs, and it represents a first step that will be extended to more complex three-dimensional domains in future work.